openchargemap/ocm-system/README.md

  - Enable read/write for app pool user for \Temp folders
  - Configure web.config

+ To run an API mirror, see the OCM.API.Worker readme.

 ### Contributing

 Please contribute in any way you can: